rogermiranda1000/TwitchTTSBot/README.md

 - Remove all commands in `command_whitelist`; leave only `"command_whitelist": []`
 - Set the desired channel in `channels`
 - Set the bot name in `nick` and `owner`
 - Set the desired secret key in a new entry: `"secret": "admin"`.
-This will be needed for the audio player, as you'll have to enter to `localhost:7890?token=<secret>` (`admin` by default)
+This will be needed for the audio player, as you'll have to enter to `localhost:7890?token=<secret>`
+- Set the desired redeem name in a new entry: `"redeem": "Custom TTS"`
 - Set the app id in `client_id`
 - Set the OAuth token in `"oauth": "oauth:<token>"`
 - Set the PubSub token in a new entry: `"pubsub": "<token>"`